mendableai/data-connectors/README.md

 ## Available Connectors

 The following connectors are currently available:
+- ✅ Files (.md, .txt, .pdf, .csv)
+- ✅ GitHub (Private and Public repos)
+- ✅ Google Drive
 - ✅ Text
-- ✅ Files (.md, .txt, .pdf, .csv)
 - ✅ Web Scraper (single urls, sitemap)
 - ✅ Zendesk
-- ✅ GitHub (Private and Public repos)
-- 🔄 Google Drive (In progress)
 - 🔄 Confluence (In progress)
+- 🔄 Jira (In progress)
+- 🔄 Notion (In progress)
+- 🔄 YouTube (In progress)

 We are working hard on transitioning all of our connectors to this repository.
 If you need a connector that is not available here, please open an issue or submit a PR.